 The Golf Pride Tour Velvet SG-1 grip has been specifically designed for the short game and, at 11.5 inches, is longer than standard to allow you to choke down on the club for shots from awkward lies.

 The women’s spec includes an all-new KBS HI-REV G (60g) graphite shaft and a Lamkin Women’s Sonar Grip.
 The women’s models are an inch shorter and come in lighter than the men’s models.

-The Mack Daddy CB wedge is available in the specs below from September 24, priced £119.
+The Mack Daddy CB wedge is available in the specs below, priced £119.